Panorama exhibition hall in old silent theater with a beautiful backyard garden.

 In the late 1700s and early 1800s a new form of interactive media was invented.
-Considered lowbrow at the time, it was the 3D movie of its day, a fully engaging visual experience for the masses, known as panoramic paintings.
+Considered lowbrow at the time, it was the 3D movie of its day, a fully engaging visual experience for the masses known as panoramic paintings.

 The old Union Theater, which once served as a tile layers’ union headquarters in the 1970s, is still used by The Velaslavasay Panorama Enthusiasts Society today.
-In line with the “magnetic showmanship and spectacle” of this era in media and Los Angeles culture, past events have featured Alpine yodelers, esoteric instruments and automata.
+In line with the “magnetic showmanship and spectacle” of this bygone era in media and Los Angeles culture, past events have featured Alpine yodelers, esoteric instruments and automata.
 The front desk even provides sensational pamphlets, such as one on The Alabaster Isle of Penglai, a garden behind the theater which is home to pet bunnies and carnivorous plants.

 Know Before You Go

 The stairway to the panorama is not immediately obvious, but is accessed via a dark hallway branching off of the hall to the theater.
 The attraction is open Friday through Sunday from 11 to 5.

 Follow us on Twitter to get the latest on the world's hidden wonders.

 Like us on Facebook to get the latest on the world's hidden wonders.Follow us on Twitter Like us on Facebook